 Contact an Experienced Auto Accident Attorney

-If you’ve been in an accident with a driver that was distracted by their phone, don’t hesitate.
-Contact the experienced auto accident attorneys at Nelson MacNeil Rayfield.
+Though the proliferation of hands-free capabilities, aided by AI features like Siri, give reason for optimism, the issue of distracted driving and cell phones unfortunately remains significant.
+If you’ve been in an accident with a driver who was distracted by their phone, don’t hesitate to contact the experienced auto accident attorneys at Nelson MacNeil Rayfield.
 With over 70 collective years of legal and trial experience, we can answer any questions you may have during the course of a free consultation.

 This article was updated for accuracy in February 2022.